SDM-TIB/ckanext-fedorkg/README.md

 # FedORKG

 `ckanext-fedorkg` is a CKAN plugin that adds support to query open research knowledge graphs via SPARQL queries.
+FedORKG uses [DeTrusty](https://github.com/SDM-TIB/DeTrusty/) as federated query engine.
+The visual query editor connecting the frontend and DeTrusty is implemented using the JavaScript library [YASGUI](https://github.com/TriplyDB/yasgui).

 ## License